chef/chef-web-docs/content/resources/remote_file/_index.md

   ruby_type: String
   required: false
   description_list:
-  - markdown: 'Optional, see `use_conditional_get`.
-The SHA-256 checksum of the
+  - markdown: Optional, see `use_conditional_get`.
+The SHA-256 checksum of the file.

-      file.
       Use to prevent a file from being re-downloaded.
-When the local

-      file matches the checksum, Chef Infra Client does not download it.'
+When the local file matches the checksum, Chef Infra Client does not download it.
 - property: force_unlink
   ruby_type: true, false
   required: false
   default_value: 'false'
   description_list:
-  - markdown: 'How Chef Infra Client handles certain situations when the target

-      file turns out not to be a file.
-For example, when a target file is
+  - markdown: How Chef Infra Client handles certain situations when the target file turns out not to be a file.
+For example, when a target file is actually a symlink.

-      actually a symlink.
-Set to `true` for Chef Infra Client delete the

-      non-file target and replace it with the specified file.
-Set to

-      `false` for Chef Infra Client to raise an error.'
+      Set to `true` for Chef Infra Client to delete the non-file target and replace it with the specified file.
+Set to `false` for Chef Infra Client to raise an error.
 - property: ftp_active_mode
   ruby_type: true, false
   required: false
   default_value: 'false'
   description_list:
-  - markdown: 'Whether Chef Infra Client uses active or passive FTP.
-Set to `true`

-      to use active FTP.'
+  - markdown: Whether Chef Infra Client uses active or passive FTP.
+Set to `true` to use active FTP.
 - property: group
   ruby_type: Integer, String
   required: false
-  default_value: null
-  new_in: null
   description_list:
   - markdown: 'A string or ID that identifies the group owner by group name,